aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheRemoteQueryCachePlugin.md

 transaction behavior, method subscriptions, and cache-key format.
 It does not acquire or inspect authorization session state.

-Applications whose query visibility depends on database roles, schemas, search paths, active roles, or other authorization session state must set `cacheEnableDatabaseMultiTenancy=true`.
+Applications whose query visibility depends on PostgreSQL roles or search paths, or on MySQL/MariaDB authenticated accounts, active roles, or current databases, must set `cacheEnableDatabaseMultiTenancy=true`.
+This setting does not make arbitrary custom session settings or hidden function side effects safe to cache.
 When enabled, caching is limited to supported database dialects whose authorization state can be determined safely.
-If that state is unavailable, the query bypasses both cache reads and writes.
+PostgreSQL, MySQL, and MariaDB are currently supported.
+Other dialects, or a supported dialect whose state is unavailable, bypass both cache reads and writes.

+Enabling this protection reads authorization state when a physical connection is established or switched, after recognized authorization-state changes, and at transaction completion.
+Normal cache hits and cache misses do not issue an authorization-state query.
+MySQL servers that do not support `CURRENT_ROLE()` require one fallback query when authorization state is refreshed.

 When database multi-tenancy protection is enabled, the MySQL and MariaDB authorization session state is acquired from the database and updated after statements such as `SET ROLE`, `USE`, and